lixunjack/CO2_Storage_Jack/README.md

 ECO-AI Project: Carbon Capture and Storage with AI

-Logging my code development for the Hackathon (https://ai4netzero.github.io/eco-ai/hackathon/)
+Logging my code development for a three-day Hackathon (https://ai4netzero.github.io/eco-ai/hackathon/)

 About the Hackathon: